-5.5 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
-Exceptionally, co-rapporteurs may also be appointed where, for example, this would balance the workload and facilitate optimum results.
-One of the vice-rapporteurs shall take over the chairmanship when the rapporteur is not available.
-This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 8.1 below.
-Vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates or Academia4.
-When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur may be appointed.
+3.3.5 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group [at its first meeting] for each Question.
+[C]o-rapporteurs may also be appointed where, for example, this would balance the workload and facilitate optimum results.
+[The composition of rapporteurs and vice-rapporteurs should be stable during the study period.]
+[The rapporteur, if necessary, can propose to the study group to appoint additional vice-rapporteur(s) to improve the efficiency of the work.]

+[3.3.6 A co-rapporteur or in the case of absence of the co-rapporteur, one of the vice-rapporteurs shall take over the chairmanship when the rapporteur is not available.
+This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 3.6.1 below.]

-5.6 For all contributions that meet the deadline for translation as specified in § 13.2.2, rapporteurs, with assistance from all vice-rapporteurs, shall prepare, publish, and place on the meeting agenda a contribution that compiles all lessons learned and suggested best practices submitted to the meeting.
-To prepare this contribution, rapporteurs shall use information included in box 2 of the contribution template, as provided in Annex 2 referenced in § 17.4.
+3.3.7 For all contributions that meet the deadline for translation as specified in §4.1.3.2, rapporteurs, with assistance from all vice-rapporteurs, shall prepare, publish, and place on the meeting agenda a contribution that compiles all lessons learned and suggested best practices submitted to the meeting.
+To prepare this contribution, rapporteurs shall use information included in box 2 of the contribution template, as provided in Annex 2 referenced in § 4.7.4.

+[3.3.8 JRG rapporteurs and IRG chairmen should participate in the work of the respective study groups and working parties to present the results of the activities of the respective groups.]

+3.3.9 Study groups shall be informed about non-attendance of rapporteurs/co-rapporteurs or vice-rapporteurs to two consecutive rapporteur group meetings and shall raise the issue with the ITU-D members concerned in an attempt to get their participation in these roles in the work of the Questions.

 Annex 2: Proposed changes to Annex 1 to WTDC Resolution 2 (Rev. Buenos Aires, 2017), “Scope of ITU-D study groups”